chauvinSimon/tri_stats/README.md

 - This percentage is higher on the **sprint** than on the **olympic** format.
   - Probably because the swim is shorter: "good-runner-but-bad-swimmer"s are **less likely to miss the front group** on the bike.
 - This percentage could be:
   - Higher, if the winner does not slow down and **"enjoy" the last 100m run**, and instead sprints until the end, as most athletes behind have to.
+Example: [Leonie Periault ( :fr: )](https://youtu.be/XMa5Soyx498?t=209) in [2024 Yokohama ( :jp: )](https://triathlon.org/results/result/2023_world_triathlon_championship_series_yokohama1/627955).
-  - Lower, if good runners who, at t2, are already too far for the win, **get as motivated** as the athletes at the front, and give their best possible run.
+  - Lower, if good runners who, at T2, are already too far for the win, **get as motivated** as the athletes at the front, and give their best possible run.
 - The percentage **drops to 50%** when considering **world-cup** events only.
 Why?
   - Because athletes are **not as complete as on WTCS**?
   - There are **more "good-runner-but-bad-swimmer"s** who miss the front group on the bike, while good swimmers are not top runners?